Kaedyn Kamara: Career

 Kamara is a youth product of Burnley, before moving to the youth academy of Preston North End in June 2022.
 He made his professional debut with Preston North End as a late substitute in a 3–1 FA Cup win over Huddersfield Town on 7 January 2023.

+On 10 August 2024 Kamara joined Northern Premier League side Workington on loan.

+On 10 January 2025 Kamara joined Marine on loan until the end of the season.
+After returning from his loan, he signed his first professional contract, signing a two-year-contract with Preston.

+On 22 July 2025, Kamara signed for League of Ireland Premier Division club Cork City on loan until the end of their season in November, joining Preston teammate Kitt Nelson who was already on loan at the club.

 Personal life

 Kamara was a national boxing champion and world champion in kickboxing away from football as a youth.
+His brother Odel is an English international boxer.